-Our asset-light, outsourced manufacturing business model has proven to be a competitive advantage in difficult times.
-Importantly, despite volatility in both demand and supply, our gross margins have been stable and our cash flow steady, which enables us to pay down debt and support future growth.
-In fiscal year 2021, we generated cash flow from operations of \$132.1 million.
-During the year, we paid down \$150.0 million of our term loan debt, and at the end of fiscal year 2021 the outstanding principal balance was \$456.5 million.
-At the end of fiscal year 2021, we had cash of \$75.3 million and the trailing twelve-month Net Debt to Adjusted EBITDA ratio was 1.8x.
+Our asset-light, outsourced manufacturing business model continues to be a competitive advantage throughout difficult times.
+In fiscal year 2022, we generated steady cash flow from operations of \$110.6 million.
+During the year, we paid down \$50.0 million of our term loan debt and at the end of fiscal year 2022 the outstanding principal balance was \$406.5 million.
+At the end of fiscal year 2022, we had cash and cash equivalents of \$67.5 million and our trailing 12-month Net Debt to Adjusted EBITDA ratio was 1.4x.